Ultrametric Cluster Hierarchies: I Want 'em All!: Ultrametrics and Tree Representations

 \begin{definition} A \emph{lowest-common-ancestor tree} (\emph{LCA-tree}) is a rooted tree $T$ such that every node $\eta \in T$ has value $d(\eta) \geq 0$ associated with it.
 We write $\eta_i \preceq \eta_j$ to indicate that $\eta_j$ lies on the path from $\eta_i$ to the root and $\eta_i \lor \eta_j$ to refer to the LCA of $\eta_i$ and $\eta_j$.
 We say that the \emph{LCA-distance} between two leaves $\ell_i, \ell_j \in T$ is given by $d(\ell_i \lor \ell_j)$. \end{definition}

 An LCA-tree is not necessarily binary: if three or more subtrees are all equidistant, they can all be children of the same node.
-While similar data structures already exist for standard ultrametrics \citep{ultrametric_lca_def, memory_efficient_minimax}, the following theorem (proof in \ref{app:ultrametric_proofs}) states that it can also encode all relaxed ultrametrics:\footnote{ Note that \textit{relaxed} ultrametrics cannot be represented via shortest-path distances through a tree as is commonly done for ultrametrics \citep{ultrametrics_root_equidist} as $d(\ell_i, \ell_i) > 0$ is possible.}
+While similar data structures already exist for standard ultrametrics \citep{ultrametric_lca_def, memory_efficient_minimax}, the following theorem (proof in \ref{app:ultrametric_proofs}) states that it can also encode all relaxed ultrametrics:\footnote{ Although standard ultrametrics are often encoded via shortest-path distances in a tree \citep{ultrametrics_root_equidist}, \textit{relaxed} ultrametrics cannot be represented in this way due to the possibility of having $d(\ell_i, \ell_i) > 0$.}

 \begin{restatable}{theorem}{UltrametricEquivalency} Let $(L, d')$ be a finite relaxed ultrametric space.
 Then there exists LCA-tree $T$ with LCA-distance $d$ and a bijection $f:L \leftrightarrow \text{leaves}(T)$ such that, for all $\ell_i, \ell_j \in L$, $d'(\ell_i, \ell_j) = d \left( f(\ell_i) \lor f(\ell_j) \right)$. \end{restatable}